cluebbers/Reproducibility-METEOR-NLP/README.md

 ## Conclusion

 Low reproducibility was expected, as there is no reason why papers using METEOR should be significantly better than papers using ROUGE.
-The numbers are a bit lower, but this could be rooted in a missing manual review of the papers.
+The numbers are a bit higher because METEOR scoring is usually done without any configuration.

 Correctness is a more problematic issue.
 NLTK and its derivates are used in about 40 % of the papers citing METEOR packages.